Teja-core/Teja-core.github.io/index.md

 ---
-layout: home
+layout: single
-title: Teja Vayila
+title: About Me
+permalink: /about/
 author_profile: true
 ---